bilal-fazlani/commanddotnet/docs/Arguments/argument-arity.md

 1. Default values specified by the user to simplify use of the application.
 For example, pulling default values from [Environment Variables and AppSettings](../ArgumentValues/default-values-from-config.md).
     * The application requires a value but the user does not have to enter it because it is defaulted by a middleware component.

-Any middleware updating the default values according to the first category should also update the arity.
+Any middleware updating the default values from statically defined sources should also update the arity.
 Use `argument.Arity = ArgumentArity.Default(argument)` to calculate a new arity for the argument.

 ## Summary by definition type